SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-commercial-client.md

 ---
 id: create-commercial-client
 title: Create a new commercial client
-sidebar_label: 2.
+sidebar_label: 1.
 Create commercial client
+sidebar_position: 1
 ---

 To create a new commercial client you must go to the "Maintenance" module and to the sub-list "Clients".